damons-git/rusty-chain/README.md

 To run the application execute the command `$ cargo run` in the project root directory.

-Alternatively to run the test suite use the commnand `$ cargo test`.
+Alternatively to run the test suite use the command `$ cargo test`.

 ## Description